SURFscz/SRAMsync/README.md

 developed for synchronization between [SRAM](https://sbs.sram.surf.nl) and an LDAP at SURF, such that different SURF Research services would be able to obtain user attributes and grant users access to the services.
-The first versions were tailored towards the specifics needed by SURF, version 2 takes things a little further and generalizes a few pieces a bit more such that its applicability is extended.
+The first versions were tailored towards the specific needs of SURF, version 2 takes things a little further and generalizes a few pieces a bit more such that its applicability is extended.

 ## Installation

 The SRAMsync package can be installed by pip.
-Use the following the install the latest from the *main* branch on GitHub:
+Use the following to install the latest from the *main* branch on GitHub:

 ```bash